andig91/mini_projects/plane-full-text-search/README.md

 ### Full-Text-Search for Project-Management-Software Plane
 https://plane.so/
 Vibe-Coded to search in title and description over API
+Maybe in the future it will be expanded to comment-search
 https://developers.plane.so/api-reference/introduction
 Implemented in Python and NodeRED.